Ways To Get Past Insecurities About Your Looks

 One thing that bothers some people about their appearance is that they never seem to look good in photos.
 You can learn to look more natural and comfortable on camera.
 You can find the poses that look the most flattering for you.
 This doesn't mean you have to become vain and spend hours a day taking practice selfies.
 It's more about knowing how to put your best foot forward, and getting to a point where every time a friend wants to take a picture you don't flinch away and think of how weird you're going to look in it.

-Just learn to against in spite of any lingering insecurities
+Just learn to act in spite of any lingering insecurities